holoviz-topics/examples/MAINTAINING.md

 anaconda-project archive <project>.zip
 ```

+Then connect to AE with the `holoviz-examples` user and from the AE interface,
-Then in the AE interface select “Create”, then “Upload Project” and navigate
+select “Create”, then “Upload Project” and navigate
 to the zip file.
 Once your project has been created, you can deploy it.

 The endpoints should be: